clcain/nginx-https-proxy/README.md

 ## Let's Encrypt

-Once the Docker container is running, use the helper script to automatically generate a Let's Encrypt certificate for your domain.
+Once the Docker container is running, use the helper script to automatically obtain a Let's Encrypt certificate for your domain.

 Ensure that your domain name is set up to resolve to this machine's IP address.
 Let's Encrypt will attempt to connect to your domain using HTTP and must be able to connect to the Docker container running on this machine.